Koncord/YAPE/README.md

 YAPE
 ====
 YAPE - Yet Another Processor Emulator.
+Is implementation PC and peripheral devices for learning the basics of how CPU is working.
 License: [Apache 2.0](LICENSE).
 ##Requirements
 All projects required CMake >= 2.8